Jack Johnson (boxer): Early life

 After Johnson quit school, he began a job working at the local docks.
 He made several other attempts at working other jobs around town until one day he made his way to Dallas, finding work at the race track exercising horses.
 Jack stuck with this job until he found a new apprenticeship with a carriage painter by the name of Walter Lewis.
 Lewis enjoyed watching friends spar, and Johnson began to learn how to box.
 Johnson later declared that it was thanks to Lewis that he became a boxer.

 At 16, Johnson moved to New York City and found living arrangements with Barbados Joe Walcott, a welterweight fighter from the West Indies.
 Johnson again found work exercising horses for the local stable, until he was fired for exhausting a horse.
 On his return to Galveston, he was hired as a janitor at a gym owned by German-born heavyweight fighter Herman Bernau.
-Johnson eventually put away enough money to buy boxing gloves, sparring every chance he got.
+Johnson eventually saved enough money to buy boxing gloves, sparring every chance he got.

 At one point, Johnson was arrested for brawling with a man named Davie Pearson, a "grown and toughened" man who accused Johnson of turning him in to the police over a game of craps.
 When both of them were released from jail, they met at the docks, and Johnson beat Pearson before a large crowd.
 Johnson then fought in a summer boxing league against a man named John "Must Have It" Lee.
-Because prize fighting was illegal in Texas, the fight was broken up and moved to the beach, where Johnson won his first fight and a prize of one dollar and fifty cents.
+Because prizefighting was illegal in Texas, the fight was broken up and moved to the beach, where Johnson won his first fight and a prize of one dollar and fifty cents.

 Boxing career

-Johnson made his debut as a professional boxer on November 1, 1898, in Galveston, when he knocked out Charley Brooks in the second round of a 15-round bout, billed for “The Texas State Middleweight Title".
-In his third pro fight on May 8, 1899, he faced "Klondike" (John W. Haynes, or Haines), an African American heavyweight known as "The Black Hercules", in Chicago.
+Johnson made his debut as a professional boxer on November 1, 1898, in Galveston, when he knocked out Charley Brooks in the second round of a 15-round bout, billed for "The Texas State Middleweight Title".
+In his third pro fight on May 8, 1899, he faced John "Klondike" Haynes, an African American heavyweight known as "The Black Hercules", in Chicago.
 Klondike (so called as he was considered a rarity, like the gold in the Klondike), who had declared himself the "Black Heavyweight Champ", won on a technical knockout (TKO) in the fifth round of a scheduled six-rounder.
-The two fighters met twice again in 1900, with the first rematch resulting in a draw, as both fighters were on their feet at the end of 20 rounds.
-Johnson won the third fight by a TKO when Klondike refused to come out for the 14th round.
-Johnson did not claim Klondike's unrecognized title.